JuanBiancuzzo/Facultad-Apuntes/biblioteca/Biblioteca propia.md

 11. Hombres que ya no hacen sufrir por amor, transformando las masculinidades de Coral Herrera
 12. The master and his emissary de Iain McGilchrist
 13. Blink: The Power of Thinking Without Thinking de Malcolm Gladwell
+14. How to Take Smart Notes
+15. How to Read a Book

 Matemática:
 1. In pursuit of the unknown de Ian Stewart